What is it about a short, simple post about a New Jersey food joint that went out of business that keeps it appearing in the top 10 posts read here?

-The plan was more ambitious than what he had the time to create.
-It included lots of electrical conveniences, their own power plant, and their own food-producing farm.
+The plan was more ambitious than what he had the time to actuallycreate.
+He wanted to have as many electrical conveniences as possible and their own power plant, plus their own food-producing farm.

 Although Sinclair was a self-avowed socialist, he didn’t call the community a socialist experiment and he didn’t want political beliefs to be part of the experiment.

 As I said up front, it was hardly utopian in who was welcome to join.
-Race, religion and profession were to be considered and writers, musicians, academics, artists and creative types to live there.
+Race, religion and profession were to be considerations.
+Writers, musicians, academics, artists and creative types were invited to live there.
 There was a board of directors and members owned shares in Helicon.
 Sinclair controlled about 70% of the board’s vote and could have overruled anyone.

-One of the rumors that immediately started about the community was that the 46 adults (along with 15 children) were just a sex cult of free love.
+One of the rumors that immediately started being said about the community was that the 46 adults (along with 15 children) were just a sex cult of free love.

 Sinclair didn’t want to employ traditional domestic servants and preferred using local students as interns.
 Interestingly, one of those interns was Sinclair Lewis who was then a budding author himself and who is often confused with Upton Sinclair.
 Sinclair Lewis would go on to write Babbitt, Main Street, Arrowsmith and other books and became the first writer from the United States to receive the Nobel Prize in Literature.
 The interns did not work out and they ended up hiring servants which sounds less than utopian.